 If you don’t want to use the 50/30/20 budget, I suggest putting together a budget or a spending plan of some kind, so you can lay out how to allocate your monthly expenses with the potential rent increase.

 Consider financial fragility

 Guidelines are helpful benchmarks that make us feel like we’re making sound financial decisions, but when we go outside of the recommendation, it might make us feel shitty.
 So it’s also wise to keep in mind the things we can’t easily quantify, like feeling financially fragile.

 Financial fragility is vulnerability to a financial shock.
 Shocks happen all the time, without warning, and they come in all shapes and sizes.
 When a shock occurs to someone in a financially fragile state, that person will lack options and is vulnerable to financial stress and uncertainty.
 For example, getting laid off would put one in danger of not being able to afford their basic living expenses.
-If an unexpected expense like traveling to visit a sick relative pops up, not having the money means a higher chance of sliding into debt.
+If an unexpected expense like travelling to visit a sick relative pops up, not having the money means a higher chance of sliding into debt.
 If you’re already financially fragile, any little bumps create more pressure and stress.
 Fragile things, when under pressure and stress, break instead of bending.